 On-Campus Job Opportunities

 Many biology students work for the department to earn money.
-To find out about current job opportunities available visit the Job Opportunities page.
+Student workers may:

 Related Student Organizations

 Alpha Epsilon Delta (AED)

 "Beta Beta Beta (TriBeta) is a society for students, particularly undergraduates, dedicated to improving the understanding and appreciation of biological study and extending boundaries of human knowledge through scientific research."
 Please see the national website http://www.tri-beta.org/ for more information or contact one of the faculty advisors, Dr. Jeff Hughes or Dr. Travis Wilcoxen, to join.

 The Environmental Affairs Council (EAC) is a student environmental group dedicated to protecting the earth's natural resources.
 They sponsor many programs on campus and in the local area including campus-wide recycling programs.
 Prof. Roslyn O'Conner is the faculty advisor.

 Physical Therapy/Occupational Therapy Association (PTOT)

 PTOT is an association for PT and OT and other allied health students.
 They sponsor informational programs about the professions and engage students in how best to plan for a career in PT/OT.
 See Dr. Cynthia Handler for more information.

 Sigma Zeta is a national science and mathematics honor society.
 It encourages and fosters the attainment of greater knowledge in the fields of science and mathematics; it recognizes outstanding scholastic achievement in these fields through active, graduate, and honorary memberships.
 See Dr. Anne Rammelsberg or the national website http://www.sigmazeta.org/ for more information.